 This is the brave new world of hypnotherapy treatment for IBS – irritable bowel syndrome – a nasty and mysterious gut disorder that affects as many as one in seven Australians.
 At best it's painful and restricts diet and lifestyle.
 At worst it's totally debilitating, leaving sufferers essentially crippled, disheartened and often unable to work.

-The cause of IBS is unknown.
+The cause of IBS is unknown and studies have revealed that IBS is more common in women than men.
 Treatment with drugs such as laxatives and antispasmodics don’t usually work too well.
 Sufferers can be constipated, bloated, have diarrhoea but also nausea, lethargy and psychological issues such as anxiety and depression.
 It's a massive drain on the healthcare system and – with other related or imagined ailments – accounts for huge chunks of gastroenterologists’ and GPs’ time.

 Yet hypnotherapy, directed specifically at the gut, may turn out to be a major part of the solution.

-Monash University has completed a major study with results so positive that even the researchers were surprised.
+Monash University has completed a major study (Editorial: gut‐directed hypnotherapy or low FODMAP diet for the treatment of irritable bowel syndrome?) with results so positive that even the researchers were surprised.
 In conjunction with Monash’s groundbreaking low FODMAP diet – developed 12 years ago – it could unlock the suffering that comes with IBS.
 FODMAPs are sugars in foods and additives that are not absorbed properly in the gut and can trigger IBS symptoms.

 Monash researchers found that a low FODMAP diet helps the symptoms.
 It's the Alfred Hospital’s primary way of treating IBS and is available internationally as a smartphone app.